isometry/platform-health/pkg/provider/grpc/README.md

 ## Configuration

-The gRPC Provider is configured through the platform-health server's configuration file, with component instances listed under the `grpc` key.
+The gRPC Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-* `name` (required): The name of the gRPC service instance, used to identify the service in the health reports.
+* `type` (required): Must be `grpc`.
 * `host` (required): The hostname or IP address of the gRPC service to monitor.
 * `port` (default: `8080`): The port number of the gRPC service to monitor.
 * `service` (default: `""`): The service on the target gRPC service to monitor.